Pre-sessional frequently asked questions

 Provided they meet the entry requirements for the respective programme, we will consider applications from under 18s for our online courses

 Can students with unconditional offers register for the pre-sessional course?

 Prospective undergraduate and postgraduate students with an unconditional offer should apply for the 3-week course.

 How and when will I know if I have a place on the course?

-You will be notified of an offer through Student e-service as well as receiving an email from the CfAE which contains further information.
-You will need to accept your offer through Student e-service and pay the course fees in full in order to confirm your place.
+You will be notified of an offer through the online application system.
+You will need to accept your offer through the online system and pay the course fees in full in order to confirm your place.